doks-coders/TaskManager/README.md

   git clone https://github.com/doks-coders/TaskManager
 ```
 ## About
-This is a simple crud application that focuses on the creation of todo lists for users
+This is a straightforward CRUD application designed to facilitate the creation and management of to-do lists for users.
+It allows users to input tasks and subsequently delete them once completed.However, the central emphasis lies in its architecture.
-It simply takes in a task and then after that task is accomplished then the task can be deleted
-THis is supposed to help users to plan and manage their tasks.
-But was is majorly emphasised is the Architecture.

 ## Technologies Implemented
 - ASP.NET MVC 8.0